 WHAT HAPPENS IF I FEED MY CAT TOO MUCH OLIVE OIL?

-Olive Oil is great and has so many benefits, but when it is overfed it can actually do the exact opposite of what you’re trying to achieve.
+Olive Oil is excellent and has so many benefits, but if overfed, it can do the exact opposite of what you’re trying to achieve.

 Some signifiers that you are overfeeding your cat olive oil are: